douglasgreen/outlines/arts/literature/fantasy_fiction/harry_potter.en.md

 ## Timeline

-### Timeline of the Top 20 Important Events in the History of Harry Potter

 **Late 13th Century**: The Deathly Hallows are created by the Peverell brothers.

 **1970-1981**: The rise and first fall of Lord Voldemort, initiating the First Wizarding War.